Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 - <strong> Access to expert advice</strong> can be limited.
 EcoSync leverages Watson X AI for personalized recommendations on fertilizers and crop selection, tailored to each farm's conditions.

 - <strong> Language barriers</strong> can limit access to information.
 EcoSync’s website, integrated with Watson Language Translator, supports eight languages, ensuring inclusivity and widespread adoption.

+- Additionally, every device’s GPS data is stored and displayed on a map within the website.
+This feature allows users to see the precise location of each device and view field and environmental conditions on an interactive map, enhancing their ability to monitor and manage their farms effectively.

 By addressing these issues with innovative solutions, EcoSync empowers farmers to enhance productivity, sustainability, and efficiency, ensuring a resilient and prosperous future for agriculture.